English's Github Trend's slide

 [Blog] [Paper] [Model card] [Colab example]

 Whisper is a general-purpose speech recognition model.
-It is trained on a large dataset of diverse audio and is also a multi-task model that can perform multilingual speech recognition as well as speech translation and language identification.
+It is trained on a large dataset of diverse audio and is also a multitasking model that can perform multilingual speech recognition, speech translation, and language identification.

 Approach